dotnet/fsharp/docs/reusing-typecheck-results.md

 ---
-title: Reusing compilation results
+title: Reusing typecheck results
 category: Compiler Internals
 categoryindex: 200
 index: 42
 ---

-# Reusing compilation results between compiler and tooling runs
+# Reusing typecheck results between compiler runs

-Caching and reusing compilation results between compiler and tooling runs will be an optimization technique aimed at improving the performance and efficiency of the F# development experience.
+Caching and reusing compilation results between compiler runs will be an optimization technique aimed at improving the performance and efficiency of the F# development experience.

 ## Motivation